ChrisZhu2050/chriszhu2050.github.io/README.md

       - Bias
         - normally initial as 0
       - LayerNorm
-        - γ to 1 and β to 0
+        - γ as 1 and β as 0
       - Token & Position embedding
         - N(0,1)
       - LM Head
         - Xavier/Glorot/Kaiming
         - or shared with embedding
     - Data compression (Byte-pair encoding)

   - Backward pass
     - cross-entropy Loss computation